plabradorjr/shill_v0.2/README.md

 run `rails db:migrate`

-then `rails s p-3030` to run the rails backend api on `localhost://3030`
+then `rails s -p 3030` to run the rails backend api on `localhost://3030`

 You should see JSON response with `status: success`